BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 There are a couple important caveats to remember when using Nano:
   - Nano will load the entire file into memory, so it may take a while when working with large files.
   - Be careful when editing configuration files, as Nano hard-wraps long lines by default.
 This behaviour can be disabled by `-w` option.
+  - Nano doesn't utilise any colours on the screen

 ![Nano screenshot](../images/3_nano_screenshot.png)

 #### Vi (or Vim)
 {:.no_toc}

 - **vi**/**vim**: **vi** is arguably the most popular text editor among Linux users.
 It was designed to minimise hand movements, thus allowing very fast typing and editing.
-However, it has very steep learning curve and are usually not recommended for beginners.
+However, it has very steep learning curve and are usually *not recommended for beginners.*
 To start **vi**, just enter `vi`.
 If you are using a recent Linux distribution, you may notice that it is actually running **vim**.
 - **To quit:** type `:q` (The colon is required.
 Typing just `q` won't work.)
+- Many people prefer `vim` as it will use colours in any bash script to highlight variables and commands that it recognises.

 ![vi screenshot](../images/3_vi_screenshot.png)